roblar997/javascriptAjaxHandler/README.md

 Ajax function that takes list of expected keys, and return what keys from json response it can find.
-There is also a test html file included
+There is  a test html file included, and a debug option; to print out random values corresponding to expected json response.

 Why?